ArielyZX/README.md/README.md

 - 👋 Hi, I’m @ArielyZX
 - 👀 I’m interested in jogos, músicas, conversar
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on melhorar o mundo, ajudar as pessoas e me ajudar
-- 📫 How to reach me ...
+- 📫 How to reach me no instagram

 <!---
 ArielyZX/ArielyZX is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.